-The Iowa Organizer will report to the Factory Farm Organizing Director and will work with other national organizing staff, regional field staff, and policy/research staff to support FWW’s work building opposition to the proposed carbon pipelines and winning a factory farm moratorium in Iowa.
-The Organizer will have three main responsibilities: 1) engage in campaign work around factory farming and false solutions issues to build widespread support for and advance meaningful reforms; 2) help the organizing effort to stop the negative impacts of factory farming on the environment, family farms, and communities; and 3) organize opposition to the proposed carbon pipelines in Iowa.
+The Iowa Organizer will report to the Factory Farm Organizing Director and will work with other staff on the organizing, policy, digital and communications teams to support Food & Water Watch’s work.
+The Organizer will engage in campaign work around factory farming and false solutions issues to build widespread support for and advance meaningful reforms, help the organizing effort to stop the negative impacts of factory farming on the environment, family farms, and communities and organize opposition to the proposed carbon pipelines in Iowa.

 Essential Duties and Responsibilities

-- Assist in building the capacity and leadership of volunteers and allied grassroots organizations by offering training and organizing support.
+- Build capacity.
+Develop the leadership of volunteers and grassroots organizations by offering training and organizing support.

-- Develop educational materials such as factsheets, action alerts, website content and newsletter articles on various campaign issues.
-Maintain activist database and email lists to effectively communicate to members and supporters.
+- Write to inspire action.
+Develop educational materials such as factsheets, action alerts, website content and newsletter articles on campaign issues.

-- Participate in membership recruitment and fundraising for Food & Water Action/Watch.
+- Build Food & Water Watch for the long haul.
+Participate in member recruitment and fundraising activities for Food & Water Watch.

 - Carry out other projects as assigned.